 13. Hotel carpets are full of allergens; unfortunately, daily vacuuming isn’t enough to clean them up.
 Bodily fluids, mold, food, and allergens can all hide out in the fibers of the floor.

 14. Don’t drink water from a hotel sink.
 Recently, CBS News reported that “three guests of the EPIC hotel in Miami had come down with Legionnaire’s disease (one later died from the infection).
 The hotel’s high-powered water purification system filtered chlorine from the city water supply, allowing bacteria to grow.”
-In other words, sometimes hotel water can be TOO purified — so drink bottled water instead.
+In other words, sometimes hotel water can be too purified; therefore, it is recommended to drink bottled water instead.

 Tips:

-- Try packing a few extras like anti-bacterial hand sanitizer, zip lock bags, and maybe even your cup and pillowcase.
+- Try packing a few extras, such as antibacterial hand sanitizer, ziplock bags, and possibly even your own cup and pillowcase.

-- Pack a bug-treated sleeping bag if you’re worried, and don’t put your luggage on the bed, as you could take them home if there is an infestation in the room.
+- Pack a bug-treated sleeping bag if you’re concerned, and avoid placing your luggage on the bed, as you may want to take it home if there is an infestation in the room.

 - Take a small pack of sanitizing wipes and give your facilities a wipe-down to be sure you’re bacteria-free.
 Wash your hands regularly and use sanitizing gel for double measure.
 Flip-flops can also be a good idea for showers.

-- Avoid direct contact with your carpet by always wearing something on your feet, and don’t drop clothes on the floor.
+- Avoid direct contact with your carpet by always wearing shoes or socks, and refrain from dropping clothes on the floor.
 You can always request a deep clean if you see dust.

 - Rinse glasses under hot water for at least two minutes